Things You Should Know About Social Security and Your Retirement

 With more than 95% of American workers currently covered by Social Security, there are some things about this massive retirement program that you should probably know.
 If you’re still in your forties or fifties, you can probably wait a few years to learn the intricacies of Social Security, but if you’ve recently entered your 6th decade on this planet, here are a few things you should be aware of:

-• If you wait beyond your specified retirement age to collect benefits, you can increase the amount of benefits received each month.
-This increase is equal to 0.667% per moth (or 8% per year) for delaying your benefit after reaching your specified retirement age.
+- If you wait beyond your specified retirement age to collect benefits, you can increase the amount of benefits received each month.
+This increase is equal to 0.667% per month (or 8% per year) for delaying your benefit after reaching your specified retirement age.
 You can benefit from the monthly increase by delaying benefits up until the age of 70.

-• Increases will also go into effect for annual earnings, so beginning in 2019, you’ll be able to earn more money from employment while also collecting Social Security.
-This applies only to those collecting Social Security early or those that will reach their full retirement age in 2019.
+- Increases will also go into effect for annual earnings, so you may be able to earn more money from employment while also collecting Social Security.
+This applies only to those who have reached their full retirement age.
 Once you reach your full retirement age, the earnings test is no longer relevant.

-• If you will be collecting benefits for the first time in 2019, be aware that some of your social security benefits may be taxable, depending on the amount of income earned that year.
+- If you will be collecting benefits for the first time this year, be aware that some of your social security benefits may be taxable, depending on the amount of income earned that year.
 In fact, up to 85% of Social Security benefits received may be considered taxable income.

 Even if you haven’t reached retirement age, it’s never too early to take charge of your Social Security benefits.
 Visit the Social Security Administration to learn more about Social Security.
 When there, be sure to sign up for My Social Security, where you can download a copy of your current Social Security Statement, and calculate your retirement benefits using the Retirement Estimator.
 You can also visit the Benefits Planner feature, which guides you through the entire benefit application process, including applying for disability.